ACXPA Customer Service Guide

 The core adaptation

-In voice, you can convey active listening through tone.
-In writing, you can't — so you have to convey it through specificity.
-Generic replies (thanks for your email — we'll look into this) feel dismissive in writing even if they'd pass in voice.
-Specific replies that reference the actual content of the customer's message (I can see the order was placed on the 14th and still hasn't arrived — let me look into that now) demonstrate listening in exactly the same way a paraphrase does in voice.
+Specific replies that reference the actual content (I can see the order was placed on the 14th and still hasn't arrived — let me look into that now) demonstrate listening exactly the way a paraphrase does in voice.

 Practical adaptations for written channels: